nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Person Commands

-A **person** is a patient with several fields: a name, a phone number, an email, an address and optional tags.
+A **person** is a patient with several fields: a name, a phone number, an email, an address, a status, and optional tags.
 These patients can be uniquely identified by their **patient ID (PID)** for easy reference.
 DocTrack allows you interact with patient information through different commands, which can be seen below.

 <br>